mazore/gerrymandering/README.md

 This is the **same grid** but with lines drawn so that red has 31 districts and blue only has 5.

 ## Usage

+You use this direct [download link](https://www.dropbox.com/s/n8uh1a8l9s8sxhx/gerrymandering.zip?dl=1), extract the zip file, and run the `gerrymandering.exe` file.
+Close other apps and turn off battery saver to get the best performance.

-Download the project and run `python main.py` in the directory.
+To get the source code, just download the project off github and run `python main.py` in the directory to run the program.
 Only python3 standard library is required.
-Close other apps and turn off battery saver to get the best performance.

 ## How It Works

 ### Overview

 First, a grid of people is generated, with parties that are randomized while ensuring that there are an equal amount of people in each party.
 Districts are then drawn around those people.
 Districts are initially squares of size `district_size`, and we ensure that `grid_width` and `district_width` allow this to be possible.
 From there, we perform